-The company's Article 30 stipulates that "the directors are entitled to receive remuneration from the company in the form of meeting allowance, pension, bonus payments, or other benefits, in accordance with the regulations or by the consideration of the Meeting of Shareholders.
+The Company's Article 30 stipulates that "the directors are entitled to receive remuneration from the company in the form of meeting allowance, pension, bonus payments, or other benefits, in accordance with the regulations or by the consideration of the Meeting of Shareholders.
 This could be defined as an exact amount, or a criteria, that will be set forth from time to time, or until it is changed.
-In addition, directors may receive allowances and welfares, according to the company's rules".
-Herewith, the Board would like to clarify the structure of directors' remuneration in 2015, which consisted of the following items:
+In addition, directors may receive allowances and welfares, according to the Company's rules".
+Herewith, the Board of Directors would like to clarify the structure of directors' remuneration which consisted of the following items:

-Elements of Compensation
+9.5.1 Elements of Compensation

-- (1) Payment for The Board of Directors: - (1.1) Monthly remuneration was paid as a fixed amount every month.
+- (1) Payment for The Board of Directors: - (1.1)Monthly remuneration was paid as a fixed amount every month.

 The Chairman received 45,000 baht per month, and the 30,000 baht per month for each director.
-This format has been used since the 2013 onwards without any changes whatsoever until these days. - (1.2) Annual remuneration, which must be approved by the shareholders' meeting each year, varied according to the Company's operating results of each year.
-For the past year 2018, the Annual General Meeting of Shareholders Year 2018 resolved to approve the annual remunerations for ten Directors, totaling Baht 2,250,000, using the same basis as every past year by which 1.5 parts are given to the Chairman of the Board at Baht 321,426, Vice Chairman and 9 Directors by which 1 part at Baht 214,286 each person. - (2) Other Committees receive remunerations, in addition to (1), as follows: - (2.1) The Audit Committee members each receive fixed monthly remuneration.
-The Chairman of the Audit Committee receives Baht 15,000 per month, with the other Audit Committee Members receiving Baht 10,000 per month per person.
-The above remuneration rates have been used since year 2013 without any changes. - (2.2) The Nomination and Remuneration Committee shall receive compensation by each occasion of attended meeting, 15,000 Baht an attendance for Chairman and 10,000 Baht a attendance for other members.
-The above remuneration rates have been used since January 1, 2016 without any changes. - (2.3) The Risk Management Committee shall receive compensation by each occasion of attended meeting, 15,000 Baht an attendance for Chairman and 10,000 Baht an attendance for other members.
+This format has been used since the 2013 onwards without any changes whatsoever until present. - (1.2) Annual remuneration, which must be approved by the shareholders' meeting each year, varied according to the Company's operating results of each year.
+For the past year 2019, the Annual General Meeting of Shareholders Year 2019 resolved to approve the annual remunerations for 9 Directors, totaling Baht 3,749,700, using the same basis as every past year by which 1.5 parts are given to the Chairman of the Board at Baht 592,100, Vice Chairman and 8 Directors by which 1 part at Baht 394,700 each person. - (2)Sub-Committees receive remunerations, in addition to (1), as follows: - (2.1)The Audit Committee members each receive fixed monthly remuneration.
+The Chairman of the Audit Committee receives Baht 20,000 per month, with the other Audit Committee Members receiving Baht 15,000 per month per person. - (2.2) The Nomination and Remuneration Committee shall receive compensation by each occasion of attended meeting, 15,000 Baht per

+- attended meeting for Chairman and 10,000 Baht per attended meeting for other members.
+The above remuneration rates have been used since January 1, 2016 without any changes. - (2.3) The Risk Management Committee shall receive compensation by each occasion of attended meeting, 15,000 Baht per attended meeting for Chairman and 10,000 Baht per attended meeting for other members.
 Executives whom already receive monthly salary and other benefits as the Company's employees; therefore, there are no additional remunerations.
-The above remuneration rates have been used since year 2018 without any changes. - (2.4) The Corporate Governance Committee of which members are all executives whom already receive monthly salary and other benefits as the Company's employees; therefore, there are no additional remunerations.
+The above remuneration rates have been used since year 2018 without any changes. - (2.4)The Corporate Governance Committee of which members are all executives whom already receive monthly salary and other benefits as the Company's employees; therefore, there are no additional remunerations.